gazev/tuplespaces/NameServer/README.md

 ```

 ## Testing
-If the package is installed locally, running the unit tests is fairly simple,
+If you installed using the package, running the unit tests is fairly simple.
-simply run the following command in the `NameServer` directory:
+Simply run the following command in the `NameServer` directory:
 ```
-python -m unittest tests.test_name_server
+python -m unittest tests.test_name_server_state
 ```